 Bill Morrow graduated from law school at the University of New Brunswick in 1980 and was called to the Newfoundland and Labrador Bar in 1981.
 Prior to relocating to Bay Roberts, Mr. Morrow spent time in private practice in St. John’s, and served as Legal Counsel for NL Hydro and the Hydro Group of Companies.

-As a founding member of the firm that is now Morrow, Morrow & Crosbie, Bill built a large general practice in the Bay Roberts, Carbonear and surrounding areas.
-In particular, Mr. Morrow had extensive experience in civil litigation, personal injury, corporate and commercial law, fisheries law, as well as municipal law.
-He has advocated for clients before all levels of Court in Newfoundland and Labrador, including the Newfoundland and Labrador Court of Appeal, the Tax Court of Canada, Federal Court of Canada, as well as various administrative tribunals.
+As a founding member of our firm, Bill built a large general practice in Bay Roberts, Carbonear, and surrounding areas.
+In particular, Mr. Morrow gained extensive experience in civil litigation, personal injury, corporate and commercial law, fisheries law, and municipal law.
+He has advocated for clients before all levels of Court in Newfoundland and Labrador, as well as the Tax Court of Canada, Federal Court of Canada and various administrative tribunals.

-Throughout his career, Bill has volunteered with a number of community organizations and participated in various Law Society activities.
-He has served as a RNC Civil Complaints Adjudicator, a member of the Judicial Enforcement Act Steering Committee, as well as a Member of the Law Society’s Disciplinary Committee, among other roles.
+Throughout his career, Bill has volunteered his time with a number of community organizations, as well as Law Society activities.
+Notably, he served as a RNC Civil Complaints Adjudicator, a member of the Judicial Enforcement Act Steering Committee, and a member of the Law Society’s Disciplinary Committee.

 Judy Morrow graduated from law school at Dalhousie University in 1985 and was called to the Newfoundland and Labrador Bar in 1986.
 Judy began her legal career in St. John’s and soon relocated to Bay Roberts.
 Together with Bill, they established the law firm which is now Morrow, Morrow & Crosbie.
 With over 30 years of experience in the legal field, Judy has established a successful general practice.
 She prides herself in her work in the civil litigation and personal injury field, family law, and real estate law.